gabriel119435/ezyCollect-payment-app/README.md

 ### apis

 - `POST /users` to create a user
-- `DELETE /users` to delete a user and all associated info with it
+- `DELETE /users` to delete a user and all associated information
 - `PUT /banking-details` to save banking details
 - `POST /payments` to create payments
-- there's a `openapi.yaml` at root if needed
+- there's an `openapi.yaml` file at root if needed

-in short, payments can only be created for users who have saved banking details
+in short, payments can only be created for users with saved banking details

 ### usage examples